Thabish-Kader/fkit-svelte-firebase/README.md

 <br/>
 <br/>

 Project created to learn Sveltekit and Firebase.
-This is an event management app where user can view, create and join events.
+This is an event management app where user can view, create and join events.s

 Inspired by fireship